What Is an LLC?

-The ability to have non-economic members within an LLC can be very advantageous for the LLC and the members.
-The LLC Act in Colorado allows a member to be a non-economic member whereby the person is a member of the LLC but does not acquire a membership interest, and may not be obligated to make any contribution to the LLC.
-The non-economic member may hold all of the rights of other members such as voting rights, but no right to an economic interest in the LLC.
+Having non-economic members within an LLC can be very advantageous for the LLC and the members.
+The LLC Act in Colorado allows a member to be a non-economic member, whereby the person is a member of the LLC but does not acquire a membership interest and may not be obligated to contribute to the LLC.
+The non-economic member may hold all of the rights of other members, such as voting rights, but no right to an economic interest in the LLC.

 An assignee may be admitted through the sale or transfer of an interest.
-The assignee may not need to be admitted as a member, and thus although the assignee may receive the right to receive profits and losses from the LLC (the economic portion), the assignee may not have the right to participate in the management of the business, and vote.
+The assignee may not need to be recognized as a member, and thus.
+However, the assignee may receive the right to receive profits and losses from the LLC (the economic portion), and the assignee may not have the right to participate in the management of the business and vote.
 The operating agreement of the LLC could control many of these issues.
-Allowing the assignee the economic benefit of the interest but not the management portion of the interest can be very beneficial in a closely held business whereby the original members may not want the wife or other family member of an original member to have an operational or management power, but the assignee can still receive the economic portion of the original member’s interest.
+Allowing the assignee the economic benefit of the interest but not the management portion of the interest can be very beneficial in a closely held business whereby the original members may not want the wife or other family member of an original member to have an operational or management power.
+However, the assignee can still receive the economic portion of the original member’s interest.

-If you have questions related to your LLC or other business matters, speak with a Denver business attorney at The McGuire Law Firm.
+If you have questions about your LLC or other business matters, speak with a Denver business attorney at The McGuire Law Firm.